 In the bowl of your stand mixer fitted with the paddle attachment, place 2 1/2 cups flour, xanthan gum, salt, cream of tartar and sugar, and whisk to combine well.
 Add the yeast and whisk again to combine.

-Add the yogurt, ghee, egg and egg white, and mix on low speed with the paddle attachment until just combined.
+Add the yogurt, butter, egg and egg white, and mix on low speed with the paddle attachment until just combined.

 With the mixer still on low speed, add the water in a steady stream.
 Once the water has been absorbed, turn the mixer up to medium speed and mix for about 3 minutes.